McPherson County, Nebraska: Politics

 McPherson County voters have been strongly Republican since the beginning.
-In only two national elections since 1900 has the county selected the Democratic Party candidate (as of 2024).
-In 2016, Democrat Hillary Clinton had the worst showing for a major party Presidential candidate in the county's history, tallying just 14 votes for only 4.9%.
-She had accumulated fewer votes than any third-party or write-in votes, making it the only county in Nebraska for this to happen.
+In only two national elections since 1900, those being Woodrow Wilson's strong performance in 1916 and Franklin D. Roosevelt's landslide over Herbert Hoover in 1932 during the Great Depression has the county selected the Democratic Party candidate.
+In 2016, Democrat Hillary Clinton had the worst showing for a major party Presidential candidate in the county's history, tallying just 14 votes, or only 4.9%.
+She received fewer votes than any combined third-party or write-in votes, making it the only county in Nebraska for this to happen.
 In 2024, Democrat Kamala Harris performed even worse than Clinton, receiving only 12 votes or 4.2%.

+Even during the strongly-Democratic era of the 1930s, the county would flip back into the Republican column when it voted for neighboring Kansas governor Alf Landon in 1936, and would be one of only 4 counties to give Wendell Willkie over 70% of the vote 4 years later.
+Roosevelt remains the last Democrat to receive 40% of its vote, and in fact, none of the party's nominees have even managed 30% since 1976, in the midst of a national blowback against Republicans during the Watergate scandal.
+Mike Dukakis is the last of his faction to garner 20%, which he did in 1988, while Barack Obama in 2012 is the final one to even manage double digits.